tingold/pgdog/docs/docs/features/sharding/manual-routing.md

 # Manual routing

-In cases where the sharding key is not obvious or can't be extracted from the query, pgDog supports extracting it from a query comment.
+In cases where the sharding key is not obvious or can't be extracted from the query, PgDog supports extracting it from a query comment.
 For example:

 ```postgresql
 /* pgdog_shard: 1 */ SELECT * FROM users WHERE email = $1